-- 4. From the list of candidate nodes, select the number of the node that you want to add. - 5.
+- 3. Select the node that you want to add to the cluster from the Available Candidate Nodes list. - 4.
 Select the I/O group that you noted when the previous node was deleted.

 Attention: If more than one candidate node exists, you must ensure that the node that you add into an I/O group is the same node that was deleted from that I/O group.
-Failure to add the correct node might result in data corruption.
+Failure to add the correct node can result in data corruption.
 If you are uncertain which candidate node belongs to the I/O group, shut down all host systems that access this cluster before you proceed.
 Add all the nodes back into the cluster, and then reboot each system.

-For further details, see "Special procedures when adding a node to a cluster" in the IBM TotalStorage SAN Volume Controller: Configuration Guide.
+For further details, see the IBM System Storage SAN Volume Controller: Configuration Guide.

-Viewing the virtual disk status
+Viewing the VDisk status